amitlisha/HexaGen/docs/USAGE.md

 #### General Purpose Methods

 ##### Iteration
 The Shape class implements the iterator protocol, which means that you can iterate over the tiles in a shape using a for loop or a list comprehension.
-For example, the code for tile in shape: will iterate over all the tiles in the Shape object shape, and you can perform operations on each tile inside the loop body.
+For example, the code `for tile in shape:` will iterate over all the tiles in the `Shape` object shape, and you can perform operations on each tile inside the loop body.

 ##### `add`, `subtract` and `multiply`
 It is possible to use the plus, minus, and asterisk signs to compute the union, difference, and intersection of shapes respectively.
 For example, to compute the union of two Shape objects `shape1` and `shape2` use: `shape3 = shape1 + shape2`.
-The resulting shape3 object will be a new `Shape` object.
+The resulting shape object is a new `Shape` object.

 ##### `self.is_empty()`
 The `is_empty` method returns `True` if `self` is empty.